St. Stephen's Episcopal Church

 Traditionally, those who fasted during Lent did not consume milk or eggs, so the practice was to use up those ingredients on Shrove Tuesday, before the fast began.
 Variations on the pancake tradition are observed in many countries, including Britain, Ireland, Australia and Canada.
 In Sweden, Iceland and some parts of the United States, Shrove Tuesday menus offer other time-honored fare, including salt ham, peas, pea soup and other foods.
 At St. Stephen's, we stick with pancakes--and apples and sausage.
 (What do apples and sausage have to do with this observance?
 They taste good!)

 Another St. Stephen's tradition for Shrove Tuesday is the burning of palms saved from the previous year's Palm Sunday services.
-The ashes are used the next day during Ash Wednesay services.
-If you have palms from last year, please bring them to church anytime until Shrove Tuesday to add them to the pile!
+The ashes are used the next day during Ash Wednesday services.

-Ash Wednesday services (Holy Eucharist and the Imposition of Ashes) will be held in the church on March 9 at 7:30 a.m., noon and 5:30 p.m.
-(Please note that child care is not available during these services.)
-There will be no Wonderful Wednesdays activities that evening, and the 7:30 a.m. service will take the place of the usual weekday service of Morning Prayer and Communion.
-Read more about Lenten services here.
+Ash Wednesday services (Holy Eucharist and the Imposition of Ashes) will be held on February 18 5 at 7:30 a.m., noon and 5:30 p.m.
+(Please note that child care is available during the noon and 5:30 p.m. services.)
+There will be no Morning Prayer, Evensong or other Wonderful Wednesdays activities that evening.